 3.1 Continuous assessment shall be derived from the first two presentations which shall account for 30%, and final oral examination presentation and written report shall account for 20% and 50% respectively; all leading to an assessment of 100%.
-The assessment instruments are as presented Table below.
+The assessment instruments are as presented in Tables below.

 Table 4 Assessment of DISSERTATION Oral Presentation (Continuous Assessment): Name of candidate:.....
-Title of dissertation:.....
-Name of assessor:.....
+Title of dissertation:....
+Name of assessor:....

 Marking consideration Maximum marks Marks awarded

 Understanding of the topic 10

 Data collection methodology 30

 Computation and analysis of data 30

+Marking consideration Maximum marks Marks awarded

 Overall presentation 10

 Response to questions 20

 Total 100

 Marks Out of (15%)

 Assessor's comments if any:.....
 Signature:.....
 Date:.....
 Table 6 Assessment of DISSERTATION Oral Presentation (Final Examination): Name of candidate:.....
 Title of dissertation:.....
-Name of assessor:.....
+Name of assessor:....